adam-edmunds/Zumo/README.md

 This means that the backend has successfully connected to the zumo via the serial port and the frontend via socket.io.
 You can then go to `localhost:3000` to see the frontend.

 By default the arduino doesn't do anything until it receives a command from the frontend.
-There are notifications for when the zumo sends back data however, if you wan't to see the list / live stream then make sure the checkbox option `Zumo Log` is checked.
+There are notifications for when the zumo sends back data however, if you wan't to see the list / live stream then make sure the checkbox `Show Log` is checked.

 # Useful Links